mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.Extensions.BenchmarkDotNet.ConfigExtensions.md

 ManualConfig config = DefaultConfig.Instance.ReplaceColumnCategory(StatisticColumn.Mean);
 ```

-Which of course leads to the custom columns that are part of *BenchmarkDotNetToolbox*:
+Which of course leads to the custom columns that are part of this library:
 ```csharp
 ManualConfig config = DefaultConfig.Instance.ReplaceColumnCategory(
     new JobColumnSelectionProvider("-run +runstrategy"),